OctopusDeploy/blog/blog/2019-07/introducing-octopus-id/index.md

 We want to make your experience interacting with Octopus as simple as possible, so today we're introducing our plans for single sign-on using Octopus ID, starting with a few new account features that we hope will make your life easier, and get you deploying quicker than ever.

-## Log in easily with Google or Microsoft
+## Log In Easily With Google or Microsoft

 ![Octopus ID signin form](signin-resized.png)